rindow/rindow.github.io/_mathematics/api/linearalgebra.md

 So note that the contents of the input array will be destroyed.

 The BLAS library and the MATH library specified by "MatrixOperator" are used internally.
-When the rindow_openblas extension is specified, high-speed operations are possible.
+When the OpenBLAS FFI is specified, high-speed operations are possible.

 Methods
 -------